 g) The right to withdraw consent.
 This means that, if we are relying on your consent as the legal basis for using your personal data, you are free to withdraw that consent at any time.

 h) The right to data portability.
 This means that, if you have provided personal data to us directly, we are using it with your consent or for the performance of a contract, and that data is processed using automated means, you can ask us for a copy of that personal data to re-use with another service or business in many cases.

 i) Rights relating to automated decision-making and profiling.
 We do not use your personal data in this way.

 For more information about our use of your personal data or exercising your rights as outlined above, please contact us using the details provided in Part 10.

 It is important that your personal data is kept accurate and up-to-date.
 If any of the personal data we hold about you changes, please keep us informed as long as we have that data.

 Further information about your rights can also be obtained from the Information Commissioner’s Office or your local Citizens Advice Bureau.

-If you use Our Services you will be providing us with certain information.
+If you use Our Services you will be providing us certain information.
 Some of this may be personal data.
-In addition, if you send us an email, we may collect your name, your email address, and any other information which you choose to give us.
+We may collect your name, your email address and any other information which you choose to give us.
 For the purposes of the Data Protection Legislation, we are the data controller responsible for such personal data.